8 Common Breakfast Foods You're Better Off Without

 I’ve saved possibly the most controversial food until last.
 Whilst bananas are a natural source of magnesium, they are full of sugar, too.
 This means that as the magnesium is absorbed by your body to improve your energy levels, you’re guaranteeing a dip in your energy in a couple of hours due to all that sugar.

 Nobody’s saying for a minute that fruits like the banana are unhealthy.
 Just that you may not want to start your day with them when there are so many other great options out there.
-Save them for a midday snack instead.
+Opt to enjoy them for a midday or an evening snack instead.

-Feel like you need to reset after too many years of bad eating habits?
-Go on a detox weekend and kick-start a new healthier lifestyle?
+Need a ‘reset’ after years of bad eating habits?
+Why not go on a detox weekend and kick-start a new healthier lifestyle?
 You’ll thank yourself for it!